 A. Righteousness Now Reigns.

-Because righteousness is a gift, righteousness now reigns in your life
+Because righteousness is a gift, righteousness now reigns in our life.

 B. Grace Now Reigns.

-Because righteousness reigns grace reigns in your life!
+Because righteousness reigns grace reigns in our life!

 so that as sin reigned in death, even so grace might reign through righteousness to eternal life through Jesus Christ our Lord.Romans 5:21

-And that is kingdom living; you can reign over sin and do all things through Jesus Christ because grace reigns.
+And that is kingdom living; we can reign over sin and do all things through Jesus Christ because grace reigns.

 13. Power Gifts and Righteousness